-- For some LEGO purists, the Simpsons series, which is currently the only licensed series to date (not counting The LEGO Movie).
+- For some LEGO purists, the Simpsons series, which is the first licensed series (not counting The LEGO Movie).
 Whereas all other series is likely to have at least one minifigure each fan will want in his/her collection, this entire series falls flat for anyone who isn't a fan of The Simpsons.

-- Several fans are disappointed in the monster-themed Series 14, since it's specialized and alienates fans of Space or Castle, for example.
+- Several fans were disappointed in the monster-themed Series 14, since it's specialized and alienates fans of Space or Castle, for example.